 Disaster preparation in the form of disaster drills, or exercises, allows utilities to be better prepared when an unexpected disaster strikes, which should also reduce the time that customers will be without critical services.
 Preparation for a disaster may also uncover weaknesses in the system or processes that can be corrected before an actual incident occurs.
-Categorizing disaster drills as tabletop or field (including emergency drills in administrative buildings) is important to understand the variety of your drills.
+Disaster drills and exercises are crucial for maintaining essential and critical services during and after disruptions.
+Categorizing disaster drills as tabletop or field is important to understand the variety of your drills.
 Keeping track of when drills were performed is also important.
 Note that fire drills should be related to major system requirements and preparation for disaster events.
-Also note that routine office building fire drills do not count towards credit.
+Also note that routine office building fire or tornado drills do not count towards credit.

-Utilities should conduct at least one drill each year.
+Utilities should conduct at least one drill each year which helps support business continuity and continuity of operations.
 In addition, a well-prepared utility will identify when and in what areas future drills need to be conducted to be sure its staff is ready in the event of an emergency.
 Note that an actual event could qualify as a "drill" only if the utility determined and evaluated lessons learned from the event.
 Please include a description of one disaster drill conducted and lessons learned from the drill or event.
-Utilities should also refer to their disaster plan when answering this disaster drills question.
+Drill must have been performed within the current application year (October 1, 2024 - September 30, 2025).
+Utilities should also refer to their emergency response plan when answering this disaster drills question.